Author: Secretary

 REGULAR MEETING

-Robert Zeigler called the meeting to order at 7:00 PM with the pledge of allegiance.
-Council members in attendance: Cecilia Gallup and Beth Cowher, also in attendance Denise Immel Borough Secretary/Assistant Treasurer, Sherry Corman Borough Treasurer/Assistant Secretary and Solicitor John Miller.
-Absent Katie Blume, Nickelaus Engle and Mayor Steve Myers.
+Katie Blume called the meeting to order at 7:00 PM with the pledge of allegiance.
+Council members in attendance: Robert Zeigler, Cecilia Gallup and Nickelaus Engle.
+Also in attendance Mayor Steve Myers, Denise Immel Borough Secretary and Solicitor John Miller Absent: Beth Cottrell and Cim Besecker, Borough Treasurer

-A motion was made by Cecilia Gallup to approve the September 12, 19 and 26, 2023 minutes as presented, seconded by Beth Cowher.
+A motion was made by Cecilia Gallup to approve the December 10, 2024 minutes as presented, seconded by Nickelaus Engle.
 Motion passed.

-A motion was made by Beth Cowher to approve the September 2023 financials as presented, seconded by Cecilia Gallup.
+A motion was made by Robert Zeigler to approve the December 2024 financials as presented seconded by Nickelaus Engle.
 Motion passed.

 Code Enforcement/HARB/Planning Commission reports:

 The Code Enforcement report was reviewed with no questions or comments.
-No reports from HARB or the Planning Commission.
+No reports from HARB or Planning.

 Employee Report: